LeMyst/WikibaseIntegrator/README.md

 ## Use Mediawiki API ##

-The method `wbi_core.FunctionsEngine.mediawiki_api_call_helper()` allows you to execute MediaWiki API POST call.
+The method `wbi_functions.mediawiki_api_call_helper()` allows you to execute MediaWiki API POST call.
 It takes a mandatory data array (data) and multiple optionals parameters like a login object of type wbi_login.Login, a mediawiki_api_url string if the Mediawiki is not Wikidata, a user_agent string to set a custom HTTP User Agent header, and an allow_anonymous boolean to force authentication.